DaYeSquad/cpp-core-model-builder/README.md

           fupdate: If you are using "fake update", it will fetch object from cache and set object's property and finally save the updated object to cache.
             It should be "fupdate:task_id(uid)", :task_id means "FetchTaskFromCacheByTaskId"
       - define : There indeed sometimes you cannot find suitable method to call in cache, we provide a tempory ability by introducing <define name='id' description='c++_method'/>, you can refer to "task_module.xml" for details, if you want to use define, you should put pound(#) in front of the define name (eg: #id)
-      - You can enqueue cache tasks by comma, eg: cache='save_plure,#some_define'
+      - You can enqueue cache tasks by comma, eg: cache='saves,#some_define'

 # Licence
 MIT